Shrey-Arc/Sparkeefy-Wingman-v0/README.md

 ## Model used: DeepSeek V4 Flash

-**Not V3.1** — `deepseek-chat` (the old V3.1-era alias) is being retired by DeepSeek on 2026-07-24.
-V4 Flash is the current model at the same price point with native JSON-mode support.

 **Why:**
 - $0.14/M input, $0.28/M output (cache-miss).
 The static persona prompt is byte-identical across calls, so it hits DeepSeek's automatic prompt cache